Exhausted Democracy

 a theatre evening as applied utopia research (UA)

 25 years after the peaceful revolution and the fall of the Berlin Wall, the hopeful departure into a new period, crises determine our lives.
 Nature, climate, refugees, work, finances, debts, gender - our whole environment seems to break apart.
 Nothing seems safe anymore.
 Hopeful upheavals in the Arab Spring seem to have brought us terror as well as the refugee crisis.
 The growth of neo-capitalism is overwhelming us with financial and bank crises and is undermining social achievements.
 In the face of terrorist warnings and amok runs, democratic values are suspended by means of a state of emergency.
 And with anticipatory obedience we sacrifice privacy and data protection.
 Everything seems to be getting worse and worse.
 This is what the daily headlines of the media suggest to us.
+So where is the utopia, the positive one?
+Can utopia still be imagined today or is it simply swept away by the omnipresent negative image of man (the image of the other as weak, evil and greedy) like a grain of sand in a storm?

 But with epigenetics as a young science we should come to the conclusion that it is better to have positive than negative experiences in the world.
 Epigenetics investigates the phenomenon that experiences (such as traumatic experiences) change genes and are passed on to future generations.
 The theatre as a guest at the Max Planck Institute (for social research in Cologne and for educational research in Berlin) and now also at the General Administration of the Max Planck Society in Munich does not want to trace the obvious apocalypses of our future, but wants to embark on the difficult path into positive models of thought.